IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/Dynatrace Audit/README.md

 In `host`, depends on your environment.
 For:

-- SaaS	{your-environment-id}.live.dynatrace.com/api/v2/auditlogs
+- SaaS:	{your-environment-id}.live.dynatrace.com/api/v2/auditlogs
-- Environment ActiveGateCluster ActiveGate	{your-activegate-domain}:9999/e/{your-environment-id}
+- Environment ActiveGateCluster ActiveGate:	{your-activegate-domain}:9999/e/{your-environment-id}

 In `fromTime`.
 You can use multiple formats, but my sugestion is to use Relative timeframe, back from now.
 Example: `now-5m`, the last 5 minutes.